Adolescence

 No hay anuncios

-Compelling Reasons to Continue with Extracurricular Activities
+Strong Reasons to Continue Doing Extracurricular Activities

-• Develops self-esteem and confidenceSeeing themselves as competent in what they choose to do – music, sports, theater, cooking, etc. – which is separate from academics, especially if they are adolescents struggling to pass subjects, helps them develop their confidence and self-esteem.
+• Develops self-esteem and confidenceSeeing themselves as competent in what they choose to do – music, sports, theater, cooking, etc. – which is separate from academics, especially if they are teenagers struggling to pass subjects, helps them develop their confidence and self-esteem.

 • Helps build their new identityOne of the main challenges of adolescence is figuring out who they are.
 Discovering their talents through extracurricular activities contributes to the construction of their identity.